 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-The Survival Mom has an interesting list of ways families made it through the Great Depression.
+The Survival Mom has a list chock full of survival wisdom from families that made it through the Great Depression.
 They had to work with what they had as many had very few resources.

 Included in the list are ways income was generated, unusual recipes (bean sandwich!), and ways homemakers improvised to provide for their families.

-They used what they had to make life more comfortable, like wet sheets over doorways to cool the air when it was hot, and covering walls with mud to prevent cold drafts in the winter.
+They used what they had to make life more comfortable.
+Some would wet sheets over doorways to cool the air when it was hot.
+Others covered the walls with mud to prevent cold drafts in the winter.

-We could all learn plenty from those who lived during the Great Depression, as we are not immune from this sort of economic meltdown!
+We could all learn plenty from those who lived during the Great Depression.
+We are not immune from this sort of economic meltdown!